 In 2013 I moved to Devon and now run classes in life drawing and watercolour.
 While working in local authority adult education (Learn Devon) I was asked to take part in a nationwide, government funded, community mental health research programme.
 This entailed tutoring a Creative Watercolour course, while monitoring the effects of adult art education on mental health and wellbeing.
 The outcome of data from this nationwide project has been the implementation of the NHS's 'Social Prescribing' initiative where doctors can prescribe local art classes to alleviate stress and anxiety.

-Having been taught by a pupil of Cecil Collins, I have been very influenced by his particular ideas and methods and incorporates these into my own drawing courses.
+Having been taught by a pupil of Cecil Collins, I have been very influenced by his particular ideas and methods and incorporate these into my own drawing courses.
 The aim is to provide a calm space where risk taking and exploration of techniques and materials are encouraged.
-It is a process-led approach with a focus on experimenting with materials to discover all their unique qualities and how each material can best describe form.
+It is a process-led approach with a focus on experimenting with materials to discover their specific and unique qualities.
 I was heartened to hear a student say of her own painting recently, ‘The Naples yellow didn't do what I expected it to, but it seems to have come into its own.’

 My work can also be seen on Instagram @lou_inst_art, and on the Devon Artists Network website http://www.devonartistnetwork.co.uk/.

 Current students' work on